Runway 18 West: After construction

 On 12 April 1984, Runway 18 West began operating, although opening ceremonies were dispensed with.
 Two days later, approximately 15,000 people demonstrated against the commissioning of the runway at the perimeter wall in the forest.

 On 2 November 1987, during a demonstration marking the sixth anniversary of the hut village evacuation, 14 police officers were shot at with a police firearm stolen from an earlier anti-nuclear demonstration in nearby Hanau on 8 November 1986.
-Nine police officers were hit, and officers Thorsten Schwalm and Klaus Eichhöfer succumbed to their injuries.
+Nine police officers were hit, and officers Thorsten Schwalm and Klaus Eichhöfer were killed.
 The same night, a massive wave of searches and arrests began against the entire anti-runway movement.
 Runway opponents Andreas E. and Frank H. were indicted by the Federal Prosecutor's Office as the gunmen responsible for the two police deaths.
 Andreas E. was found guilty of manslaughter and sentenced to 15 years in prison.
 Frank H. was sentenced in 1991 to four and a half years in prison for offences unrelated to the fatal shootings.
 As a result of these events, the remnants of the protest movement against Runway 18 West fell apart.

 In 2011, a fourth runway, the Northwest Runway, was built at Frankfurt Airport despite significant resistance from the public.
 A year after the fourth runway's construction, the website Airport Watch reported that weekly protests against the runway were occurring at the airport.

 Initially, the original concrete perimeter wall remained as a relic of the Runway 18 West protests, a rare security barrier for a German airport in the period before September 11th.
 As of February 2018, the wall had been replaced with a modern, combined-wall-and-fence barrier, partly secured with NATO barbed wire.
 A section of the old wall, approximately 6 m long, has been preserved as a monument.